lucafrance/luca-decimal/README.md

     - ...
 ```

-To add a new project, e.g. finding a birthday present dor John, you add a folder and with the next number prefix.
+To add a new project, e.g. finding a birthday present dor John, you add a folder with the number prefix.
 ```
 - 1 Projects
     - 100 Learn COBOL